Getting a Shell

 to stop boot process" message in the boot log..

 But after looking a bit on the internet, we found that TP-link actually has a secrete passphrase to enter U-Boot shell.
-In some product it's tpl
+In some product it's tpl,

-.
-In the case of C200, you will need to enter slp
+in some it's slp .
+In the case of C200, you will need to enter slp when you see "Autobooting in 1 seconds"

 in the boot log.

-partition.
+romfs partition.
 Then it will reset and enter the "real" boot process.[*]

 The two important variables we are interested in are

-and bootcmd
+bootargs and bootcmd :

-bootcmd=sf probe;sf read 0x82000000 0x60000 0x300000;bootm 0x82000000
+bootargs=console=ttyS1,57600 root=/dev/mtdblock6 rts-quadspi.channels=dualbootcmd=sf probe;sf read 0x82000000 0x60000 0x300000;bootm 0x82000000

 setenv bootargs console=ttyS1,57600 root=/dev/mtdblock6 rw rts-quadspi.channels=quad init=/bin/sh

-After that, just copy-paste the content of bootcmd
+After that, just copy-paste the content of bootcmd into

 U-Boot command prompt and press enter.
 U-Boot should proceed on booting and ultimately you will end up in a root shell! [*]